 Your assignment is considered late if any part of the assignment is late

 (even if it is just 1 minute late).

 No late assignments will be accepted in Fall 2021.
 Start solving your assignment

 on the same day when it is posted.
 Do not procrastinate.

 All assignments have to be submitted electronically on D2L into the specified folder.

-students.
-These students can be from different sections, but only from the sections 1,2,3,4.
+These students can be from different sections.
+However, a group can include only either

 The CPS721 students can expect that exam questions will be similar to questions